WGS Conference 2024: Call for Proposals

 - Women’s Suffrage Movements

-Please submit proposals to WGS@southernct.edu, with attention to Conference Committee.
-If you have any questions, please E-mail WGS@southernct.edu or call the Women’s & Gender Studies Office at (203) 392-6133.
-Include name, affiliation, E-mail, and phone number.
-Proposals should be no longer than one page (250-400 words).
+Submit proposals (150-250 words) to WGS@southernct.edu, with attention to the Conference Committee.
+If you have any questions, please e-mail WGS@southernct.edu or call the Women’s & Gender Studies Office at (203) 392-6133.
+Include name, affiliation, e-mail, and phone number.
 Panel proposals are encouraged.

 The Women’s & Gender Studies Conference at SCSU is self-supporting; all presenters can pre-register at the discounted presenters’ rate.
 More information, including the registration, is forthcoming.
-For more information about the SCSU WGS conference and its history, please visit www.southernct.edu/academics/womens-gender-studies.
+More information about the SCSU WGS Conference and its history can be found at the WGS Past Conferences website.